cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2023_unfolding/unfolding_exercise.md

 ```
 ![](figures/migration_matrix_zh.png)

+The migration matrix show the generator-level bins on the x-axis and the corresponding detector-level bins on the y-axis.
+The entries are normalized such that the sum of all contributions for a given generator-level bin sum up to 1.
+With this convention, the numbers in each bin represent the probability that an event from a given generator-level bin is reconstructed in a given detector-level bin if it is reconstructed at all within the considered bins.

 Now that we checked the response matrix we can attempt the maximum likelihood unfolding.
-We can use the `multiSignalModel` physics model available in `Combine`, which assigns a parameter of interest `poi` to a process `p` within a bin `b` using the syntax `--PO 'map=b/p:poi[init, min, max]'` to linearly scale the normalisation of this process under the POI variations.
+We can use the `multiSignalModel` physics model available in `Combine`, which assigns a parameter of interest `poi` to a process `p` within a bin `b` using the syntax `--PO 'map=b/p:poi[init, min, max]'` to linearly scale the normalisation of this process under the parameter of interest (POI) variations.
 To create the workspace we can run the following command:
 ```shell
 text2workspace.py -m 125  counting/combined_ratesOnly.txt -P HiggsAnalysis.CombinedLimit.PhysicsModel:multiSignalModel  --PO verbose --PO 'map=.*/.*ZH_lep_PTV_75_150_hbb:r_zh_75_150[1,-5,5]' --PO 'map=.*/.*ZH_lep_PTV_150_250_0J_hbb:r_zh_150_250noj[1,-5,5]'  --PO 'map=.*/.*ZH_lep_PTV_150_250_GE1J_hbb:r_zh_150_250wj[1,-5,5]' --PO 'map=.*/.*ZH_lep_PTV_250_400_hbb:r_zh_250_400[1,-5,5]' --PO 'map=.*/.*ZH_lep_PTV_GT400_hbb:r_zh_gt400[1,-5,5]' -o ws_counting.root
 ```